ubi-coro/gaussian-splatting-Windows/README.md

         |---points3D.bin
 ```

-For rasterization, the camera models must be either a SIMPLE_PINHOLE or PINHOLE camera.
+For rasterization, the camera models must be either a SIMPLE_PINHOLE or a PINHOLE camera.
 We provide a converter script `convert.py`, to extract undistorted images and SfM information from input images.
 Optionally, you can use ImageMagick to resize the undistorted images.
-This rescaling is similar to MipNeRF360, i.e., it creates images with 1/2, 1/4 and 1/8 the original resolution in corresponding folders.
+This rescaling is similar to MipNeRF360, i.e., it creates images with 1/2, 1/4 and 1/8 of the original resolution in corresponding folders.
 To use them, please first install a recent version of COLMAP (ideally CUDA-powered) and ImageMagick.
 Put the images you want to use in a directory `<path>/input`.

 ```
 <path>